 - Both the spirit and the flesh in man were given by God and created good (Genesis 1:31).

-- Sin, which is the disobedience to God's commands and will, is what is evil, not the flesh (I John 3:4)
+- Sin, which is disobedience of God's commands and will, is what is evil, not the flesh (I John 3:4).

 - Restricting ourselves from food or lawful sexual activity does not increase our spirituality.
 Increasing our love for God by abstaining from sin and loving others, this increases our spirituality (John 13:35).

-Paul emphasizes the fact that it is God Himself that provided all kinds of food, and the union of marriage in order to be blessings, not causes for sin.
+Paul emphasizes the fact that it was God Himself who provided all kinds of food, as well as the union of marriage in order to be blessings, not causes for sin.

 Those who know the truth and believe it know these things and are able to eat and marry with a clear and grateful conscience.